-- Tell me about a time you were involved in a difficult situation while employed in the caregiver role.
+- Tell me about a time you got involved in a difficult situation while employed in the caregiver role.

-These questions may be asked by the interviewer to assist with finding the “right caregiver” for the family in need.
+These questions may get asked by the interviewer to help find the “right caregiver” for the family in need.
 Below are common interview questions and sample answers.
-Depending on the interview process, these questions may be asked in a phone interview or in-person interview for the job.
-Behavioral questions should be asked, these are questions that begin with” Tell me about..” or “Tell me about a time..” which are questions that can help judge a candidate’s core competencies and future job performance of the applicant.
+Depending on the interview process, these questions may get asked in a phone interview or in-person interview for the job.
+Behavioral questions should get asked; these are questions that begin with” Tell me about” or “Tell me about a time.”
+These questions can help judge a candidate’s core competencies and future job performance of the applicant.

 1. What do you feel the act of “caregiving” is?

-Sample answer: The act of caregiving is being aware of the patient and their needs.
-This includes having a healthy routine of daily personal care needs that are being addressed as well as more optimistic goals like exercise, stretching, or other physical activities that increase blood flow.
+Sample answer: The act of caregiving is aware of the patient and their needs.
+This includes having a healthy routine of daily personal care needs that are getting addressed.
+And more optimistic goals like exercise, stretching, or other physical activities that increase blood flow.

 2. How do you assist those with dementia?

 Sample answer: Patients with dementia can be difficult.
 They require a healthy amount of patience and compassion.
 Daily activities may need to change based on the severity of dementia that day.
-Plans may need to be adjusted to account for progress.
-And ensure a comfortable environment for the patient is being provided.
+Plans may need to get adjusted to account for progress.
+And ensure a comfortable environment for the patient is getting provided.
 We don’t want to put the patient into stressful situations or scenarios.